esperanca/personal_website/src/posts/weeknotes-042.md

 It's my second month living in Valencia next Monday.
 Moving out of London after eight years was not an easy decision.
 I miss my friends there, the design community and the art.
 But Valencia it's growing  in my heart in a way I was not expecting.
 Besides the [Kafkaesque](https://www.youtube.com/watch?v=myh_GWyliXU) experience of obtaining my working visa.
 I feel confident about this decision, particularly after the recent news from the UK.
 Living near the beach was always something I dreamed of.
 I am not dipping in the Mediterranean Sea with the frequency I need.
 But just riding my bike to Malvarrosa whenever I want makes me smile.
-Another quality-of-life improvement is having old friends who care for you now living within walking distance.
+Another quality-of-life improvement is having friends who care for you living within walking distance.
 We are so lucky to have Lady Cabanyal and Don Bumface (not using their real names to protect their privacy) to hang out frequently.
 Their help navigating the Spanish bureaucracy and learning about the local culture made all the difference.
 Learning Spanish, a language that I never had any curiosity before, has been good.
 It has many similarities with old Brazilian Portuguese.
 It is poetic, rich and sometimes fun.
 I am impressed with the locals, they are usually warm and receptive.
 Even when I torture them with my portuñol.

 ### Making the healthcare experience human